webqit/oohtml/README.md

 ### Inline Data-Binding

-For attributes, OOHTML deviates from the usual but problematic idea of bringing markup-style bindings into attributes: `title="Hello { titleValue }"`; as though attributes had the same semantics as markup.
-Instead, we get a dedicated "expressions" attribute - `expr` - for a key/value data-binding approach:
+For attribute-based data binding, OOHTML deviates from the usual (and problematic) idea of bringing markup-style bindings into attribute texts: `title="Hello { titleValue }"`, **as though attributes had the same semantics as markup**.
+Instead, we get a dedicated "expressions" attribute - `expr` - for a nifty, key/value data-binding language:

 ```html
 <div expr="<directive> <param>: <arg>;"></div>